 Why is it important to start thinking about this at the beginning of high school?
-High grades in a rigorous curriculum are the number one factor college admissions looks at when admitting students.
-And how you or your students spend their time outside of the classroom is also important.
+High grades in a rigorous curriculum are the number one factor college admissions look at when admitting students.
+And how you or your student spends their time outside of the classroom is also important.
 In addition, clubs, volunteer positions, hobbies, sports, and classes outside of the high school classroom are all ways to explore future college and career endeavors.

 Hint: Keep a list of activities either written or on the computer or your phone from the beginning of high school.
 It is amazing how much students can forget what they have done when it comes time for college applications.